 7. Chain Stitch

-It is not made continuously, rather, you have to make a loop and create a small stitch at the end of the loop which later on creates a look of a daisy petal.
-Check the tutorial here.
+It is not made continuously.
+Instead, you have to make a loop and create a small stitch at the end of the loop, which later on turns into the image of a daisy petal.

 10. Seed Stitch

 The seed stitch is also considered a running stitch.
 Some embroiderers also call this a rice grain stitch.